5. Preprocessing tools¶

 Fetch only names where the cumulative frequency

-or equal to this value.
+than or equal to this value.
 Range is 0-100.
-Use 100 for no
+Use 100

-(This is a trade-off between being comprehensive and
+names.
+(This is a trade-off between being

-operating at a reasonable speed.
-Higher numbers are
+comprehensive and operating at a reasonable speed.

-more comprehensive but slower.) (default: 100)
+Higher numbers are more comprehensive but slower.)

 --us_forenames_output US_FORENAMES_OUTPUT

-Output file for US forenames (default:
+Output file for US forenames (default: None)

-US surnames:
+US SURNAMES:

 --us_surnames Fetch US surnames (for denylist) (default: False)